About us

 In 2021, we went on BBC Radio 4’s consumer programme, ‘You & Yours’ to discuss our research into what online retailers do with consumer data.

-In March that year James Walker became our CEO.
-We built and launched a new tool that empowers consumers to erase their information from company records in one go.
+In March that year we built and launched a new tool that empowers consumers to erase their information from company records in one go.

 In early 2022 we launched Rightly Protect, enabling anyone with a Gmail account to analyse their inbox and see how many companies have their data, and then send deletion requests to as many of them as they like, in one click.
-Soon after we added Outlook too, with more to come.
+Soon after we added Outlook too.

 We’re UK based